 It can also be worth keeping your existing bank open if you intend to send money home.
 There are ways of doing this now where you can significantly cut down on bank charges and foreign exchange transaction fees.

 If you decide to open a new bank account abroad, your employer might be able to help you set that up.
 If not, a lawyer or your embassy can also give you some guidance.
+Once you’ve set up a bank account in your new country you can choose whether or not you want to transfer money to it from your existing bank account at home.

 In choosing the right bank, you’ll have to do a bit of research.
 Reading up on what the different banks offer will help you find one that will fit your needs.
 Consider things like whether you want a local or international bank, what kind of fees they charge, and what type of account would be best for you.